One of the most confusing topics when it comes to Medicare is what’s the difference between an HMO and PPO health care plan.

 What is a PPO?

 Medicare PPO plans will have a monthly premium.
-The monthly premiums can be as low as zero dollars depending on where you live, but they can also be in excess of $100.
-These plans will have copays, coinsurance, and deductibles similar to that of the HMO plans.
-Likewise, you should refer to the summary of benefits to make sure you understand the costs and benefits.
+The monthly premiums can be as low as zero dollars, depending on where you live, but they can also be more than $100.
+These plans will have copays, coinsurance, and deductibles similar to the HMO plans.
+Likewise, you should refer to the benefits summary to ensure you understand the costs and benefits.

-How do I know which one is better for me?
+Medicare Advantage PPO vs HMO: How do I know which is better?

 Ah, the age-old question of which is better.
 That decision is based on your situation and what’s most important to you.

-Below is a checklist to help understand which route may be best for your situation:
+Below is a checklist to help you understand which route may be best for your situation:

-- If there any doctors that you would see regardless of if they’re in the network?
+• Are there any doctors you would see regardless of whether they’re in the network?

 What is the main difference between a PPO and an HMO?